seanmorris/vrzno/README.md

 ```

 ### `vrzno_import($module_url)`
-Import a javascript library asyncronously.
+Import a javascript library asynchronously.
 This is the PHP equivalent of Javascript's dynamic `import()`.

 See a demo: https://codepen.io/SeanMorris227/pen/LYqNNrE